 - Standing water within 10 feet of a building

-- If the odors are potential emergencies, such as the smell of something burning, smoke or a potential hazardous material, immediately remove yourself from the area and contact the Amherst College Police Department at (413) 542–2111.
+- If the odors indicate potential emergencies, such as something burning, smoke or a potential hazardous material, immediately remove yourself from the area and contact the Amherst College Police Department at (413) 542–2111.

-- Because many people are allergic to animals and residence halls do not provide adequate space or security for the humane care of animals, no pets other than small aquarium fish or amphibians are allowed in residence halls, college houses or apartments.
-Absolutely no mammals or rodents are allowed in the residence halls.
+Because many people are allergic to animals and residence halls do not provide adequate space or security for the humane care of animals, no pets other than small aquarium fish or amphibians are allowed in residence halls, College houses or apartments.
+Absolutely no rodents or other nonhuman mammals are allowed in the residence halls.
 Aquariums or other cages for permitted pets may not use heat lamps.
 Students found with pets, whether visiting or owned by the students, will be subject to an automatic fine.